A Charlie Brown Christmas (soundtrack): Recording and production

-Additional music was later added to the special, post-broadcast, including songs like "Charlie Brown Theme", "Frieda (With the Naturally Curly Hair), and "Happiness Theme" from Jazz Impressions of A Boy Named Charlie Brown, as well as "Air Music (Surfin Snoopy)" from Charlie Brown's All Stars!.
-These tracks were not included in the original soundtrack release.
-Furthermore, while tracks such as "What Child Is This/Greensleeves", "My Little Drum", and "The Christmas Song" were recorded for the album, they were not featured in the special itself.
+Later broadcasts of the special incorporated additional Guaraldi music, including "Charlie Brown Theme" and "Happiness Theme" from Jazz Impressions of A Boy Named Charlie Brown, and "Air Music (Surfin' Snoopy)" from Charlie Brown's All Stars!.
+These tracks were not included on the original soundtrack album.
+Other album tracks, including "What Child Is This/Greensleeves", "My Little Drum", and "The Christmas Song", were recorded for the LP but do not appear in the television special.